-Stakeholder Grievance FY23 FY22 group from whom complaint is received Redressal Mechanism in Place (If Yes, then provide web-link for grievance redress policy) complaints complaints filed pending during the resolution year at close of the year Remarks Number of complaints filed during the year Remarks Employees and workers Yes.
+Stakeholder Grievance FY23 FY22 group from whom complaint is received Redressal Mechanism in Place (If Yes, then provide web-link for grievance redress policy) Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks Number of complaints filed during the year Number of complaints pending resolution at close of the year Remarks Employees and workers Yes.
 Our vigil mechanism process takes care of this requirement.
 We have documented a grievance redressal policy NIL NIL NIL NIL NIL NIL Customers Yes.
 The concerned SPOCs for sales & marketing: & project execution address the customer grievances.
 6 6 NIL NA NA NA Value Chain Partners No NIL NIL NIL NIL NIL NIL Other (please specify) No NIL NA NA NA NA NA